imanlab/Franka_RealSense_data_collection/README.md

 source devel/setup.sh
 ```

 Note: If you are on kinetic and get an error about unmet dependencies.
-Make sure to do the following
+Make sure you are using python 2.7 and do the following
 ```
 sudo apt-get install ros-kinetic-ros-control ros-kinetic-ros-controllers